mathieu-benoit/hello-humanitec/docs/gke-advanced.md

 ## [PA-HUM] Create the associated DNS and TLS resource definitions

-As Platform Admin, in Humanitec.
+As Platform Engineer, in Humanitec.

 Create the custom Ingress resource definition:
 ```bash